HelioML/HelioML/_chapters/01/1/example_fitting_time_series.md

 Now we can get to the validation curve.
 First we'll discuss the input, then run it, plot it, and discuss it.

-The first input makes use of our earlier helper function, ```jpm_svr()```.
+The first input makes use of our earlier helper function, ```svr_pipe()```.
 All this function does is make a pipeline around the SVR function.
 Pipelines in scikit-learn are pretty nifty.
 They result in an object that has the same API as any other model type, but allow you to wrap up a whole bunch of different methods together.
 For example, you could wrap up a bunch of pre-processing like Impute in here.
 In this case, our helper function is just allowing us to input a variety of $\gamma$s in a single call to validation curve.

 The next inputs are just the X and y arrays.
 Pretty straight forward.
 Next we define the name of the parameter that is going to be varied: $\gamma$ in this case.
 Models other than SVR would have other hyperparameters and may even have more than one.
 Then we pass in that array of different $\gamma$s to vary.